Best Survival Playing Cards

 Survival Tips

-When we were comparing and testing the cards, there is a huge range of survival-related info and types being printed on ‘survival cards’.
+When we were comparing and testing the cards, there was a huge range of survival-related info and types being printed on ‘survival cards’.
 Some of it is useful, some of it isn’t.
 Some options focused on specific skills, like foraging or knot-tying.

 Card Feel

 Cards aren’t just made out of paper.
-They aren’t rigid but they also don’t crease or fold easily with regular use.
+They aren’t rigid, but they also don’t crease or fold easily with regular use.
 They shuffle well and give a satisfactory snap when you slap one on the table.

 A few of the cards we tested did have a papery feel that we knew wouldn’t be as durable to handle over long periods.
 Just because some survival info is printed on some cards, we’re not going to pick them over a new Bicycle deck for our kits if it isn’t going to feel and perform at least as well.